-- Graphical representation of the data to gain a better understanding. - A handy Launcher to easily find and run the required tasks. - Comprehensive wizards to simplify even the most complex operations. - Resize partitions directly on the Disk Map with the drag-and-drop technique. - A context sensitive hint system for all functions of the program. - Previewing the resulting layout of hard disks before actually executing operations (so-called virtual operations).
+- Graphical representation of the data to gain a better understanding. - A handy Launcher to easily find and run the required tasks.

+- Comprehensive wizards to simplify even the most complex operations. - A context sensitive hint system for all functions of the program. - Previewing the resulting layout of hard disks before actually executing operations (so-called virtual operations).